-- A. Medication authorization form is provided from the parent/guardian. - B. The school administrator/principal has the authority to determine if the administration of the non-prescribed OTC medication may be safely delegated to the administrator's designee. - C. The school administrator/principal has the authority to contact the parent/guardian or a licensed health care provider to clarify any questions about the medication being administered.
+- A. Medication authorization form is provided from the parent/guardian. - B. The medication(s) is kept in the original manufacturer's container with the student's name and dosage instructions affixed to the container. - C. The school administrator/principal has the authority to determine if the administration of the nonprescribed OTC medication may be safely delegated to the administrator's designee. - D. The school administrator/principal has the authority to contact the parent/guardian or a licensed health care provider to clarify any questions about the medication being administered.